geotrev/core-flux/README.md

 ### CDN

-The CDN puts the library in `window.CoreFlux`.
+The CDN puts the library on `window.CoreFlux`.

 ```html
 <!-- The unminified bundle for development -->